Guy D'Oyly-Hughes: Early life

 Guy D'Oyly-Hughes was born in 1891 in Salt Lake City, Utah, United States, the son of Samuel Hughes, a British physician, and Kezia D'Oyly Hughes.
 At the age of nine, he was sent to Britain to complete his education, followed by his parents in 1901.
 They eventually settled in Southampton.
 D'Oyly-Hughes married Anne Margaret Gladys Crawford, with whom he had two daughters.

 First World War

 During the First World War, Lieutenant D'Oyly-Hughes was a submariner and second in command of HMS E11, which was highly successful in the Dardanelles Campaign.
 He was awarded the Distinguished Service Cross in June 1915 after a patrol in which his captain, Lieutenant Commander Martin Nasmith, was awarded the Victoria Cross.
-D'Oyly-Hughes was awarded the Distinguished Service Order after swimming ashore from E11 with explosives and blowing up part of the Constantinople-Baghdad Railway on 21 August 1915.
+D'Oyly-Hughes was awarded the DSC after swimming ashore from E11 with explosives and blowing up part of the Constantinople-Baghdad Railway on 21 August 1915.